-Shipping firms suspend Red Sea traffic after Yemen rebel strikes
+Shipping Firms Suspend Red Sea Traffic After Yemen Rebel Strikes

 A Hapag-Lloyd spokesman told AFP: "There has been an attack on one of our ships."

 It was en route from the Greek port of Piraeus to Singapore.
-There were no casualties and the ship is now travelling on towards its destination, he added.
+There were no casualties and the ship was travelling onward to its destination, he added.

 Later in the day during a pro-Palestinian rally in the Yemeni capital, Sanaa, the rebels said they attacked two other ships in the area.

+CENTCOM said that the MSC Alanya was only threatened but not struck, while the Palatium was hit by one of two ballistic missiles fired.

-In a statement posted December 9 on social media, the Huthis said they "will prevent the passage" of ships heading to Israel -- regardless of ownership -- if food and medicine are not allowed into besieged, Hamas-ruled Gaza.
+In a statement posted December 9 on social media, the Houthis said they“will prevent the passage” of ships heading to Israel, regardless of ownership, if food and medicine are not allowed into besieged, Hamas-ruled Gaza.

 On Tuesday, they claimed responsibility for a missile strike on a Norwegian-flagged tanker.

-Last month, they seized an Israel-linked cargo vessel, the Galaxy Leader, and its 25 international crew.
+Last month, they seized an Israel-linked cargo vessel, the Galaxy Leader, and its 25 international crew members.

-Germany's Foreign Minister Annalena Baerbock on Friday said the Huthi attacks "endanger not only Israel's security" but also international shipping routes.
+Germany's Foreign Minister Annalena Baerbock on Friday said the Houthi attacks“endanger not only Israel's security” but also international shipping routes.

-Speaking in Tel Aviv, United States National Security Advisor Jake Sullivan expressed similar concern and said Washington is working with the international community "to deal with this threat".
+Speaking in Tel Aviv, United States National Security Adviser Jake Sullivan expressed similar concern and said Washington is working with the international community“to deal with this threat”.

-Asked at a press conference in Oslo about the potential for broader conflict after the Huthi attacks, Saudi Foreign Minister Prince Faisal bin Farhan said: "Our region is very complex and we do not need any other conflicts to erupt."
+Asked at a press conference in Oslo about the potential for broader conflict after the Houthi attacks, Saudi Foreign Minister Prince Faisal bin Farhan said:“Our region is very complex and we do not need any other conflicts to erupt.”

-A Saudi-led military coalition has for years backed the Yemeni government against the Huthis, but a United Nations-brokered ceasefire has largely held after expiring over a year ago.
+A Saudi-led military coalition has for years backed the Yemeni government against the Houthis, but a United Nations-brokered ceasefire has largely held since expiring over a year ago.

-Iran's Defence Minister Mohammad-Reza Ashtiani warned on Wednesday against possible deployment of multinational forces in the Red Sea, which he said would lead to "extraordinary problems", the ISNA news agency said.
+Iran's Defence Minister Mohammad-Reza Ashtiani warned on Wednesday against the possible deployment of multinational forces in the Red Sea, which he said would lead to“extraordinary problems”, the ISNA news agency said.

-The Huthis have declared themselves part of the "axis of resistance" of Iran-affiliated groups.
+The Houthis have declared themselves part of the“axis of resistance” of Iran-affiliated groups.

-Western warships are patrolling the area and have shot down Huthi missiles and drones several times.
+Western warships are patrolling the area and have shot down Houthi missiles and drones several times.

 Legal Disclaimer: